bpfverif/agni-smt-verification/README.md

 python 3.
 Then install the following packages for python packaging, prettytable, termcolor and z3-solver.

-Once you have installed these softwares in the vm run the following commands.
+Once you have installed these softwares in the VM, run the following commands.

 ```
 $ git clone https://github.com/bpfverif/agni-smt-verification.git